-- 1. Intended plan of navigation and approach to berth. - Tings to be used, location and method of securing.
-Tigs to be used, location and method of securing.
+- Intended plan of navigation and approach to berth.

+Tugs to be used, location and method of securing.

 Tidal and weather conditions.

-Anchoring limitation submarine pipelines.
+- Anchoring limitation submarine pipelines.

 Traffic condition.

-- 6. Mooring arrangement plan.
+- Mooring arrangement plan.

 - Conditions of use of port.

 Pilots remarks of any special conditions for handling

-- the vessel 9.
-Manifold seals requirement.
+- the vessel